kunitoki/LuaBridge3/Manual.md

 Global properties, property members, and static property members.
 These appear like data to Lua, but are implemented in C++ using functions to get and set the values.

 Both data and properties can be marked as _read-only_ at the time of registration.
 This is different from `const`; the values of these objects can be modified on the C++ side, but Lua scripts cannot change them.
 Code samples that follow are in C++ or Lua, depending on context.
-For brevity of exposition code samples in C++ assume the traditional variable `lua_State* L` is defined, and that a `using namespace luabridge` using-directive is in effect.
+For brevity of exposition code samples in C++ assume the traditional variable `lua_State* L` is defined.

 2.1 - Namespaces
 ----------------